darcys22/taxwiki/pages/crypto/index.md

 I've purchased and traded cryptocurrency for other people (who funded the purchases) and need to pass the currency back to them at some stage.

 I'm hoping to clarify how to transfer ownership so that the currency isn't considered to be my asset, and the real owner is liable to pay any applicable capital gains tax.
-As cryptocurrency can be stored almost anonymously I'm concerned that I may have difficulty clearly demonstrating the transfer of cryptocurrency assets leaving a wallet/exchange in my name and going to another person's.
-How will you recognize ownership of the currency?
+As cryptocurrency can be stored almost anonymously I'm concerned that I may have difficulty clearly demonstrating the transfer of cryptocurrency assets leaving a wallet/exchange in my name and going to another person's.Â  How will you recognize ownership of the currency?

 Answer